 Is your manager predictable, mean and eager for power?
 Thousands of employees are groaning under a terrible boss.
 Some reader said it this way: “Indeed, my boss is a disaster: crap, without vision, no support, nothing.
 I always feel that I am losing weight, that I have to make a terrible effort and do not do it well enough.
 I have been struggling for more than a year and it costs me so much emotional energy.”

-Anyone who has ever had a tyrannical, bossed-out manager will recognise these desperate stories.
-A manager who shows utterly unpredictable behaviour, regularly bursts out in anger, conducts a divide-and-rule policy, by again praising someone and then sabotaging another one, constantly shows who is the most powerful, such a person can spoil every pleasure at work.
+Anyone who has ever had a tyrannical, bossed-out manager will recognize these desperate stories.
+A manager who shows utterly unpredictable behavior, regularly bursts out in anger, conducts a divide-and-rule policy, by again praising someone and then sabotaging another one, constantly shows who is the most powerful, such a person can spoil every pleasure at work.

 Employees sufficiently assertive?

 The victims have to deal constantly with questions going through their heads.
 Is it really that bad or am I imagining it?
 Am I the only one who suffers from it?
 Can I change it?
 And if the frustrations get really high: do I have to get on or put a stop to it?
 If so, where?
 But above all, the question is: how is it possible that assertive and emancipated workers let it go as far as they do?